leonidpur/thriftvsgrpc/README.md

 For more complicated models gRpc can win due to load-balancing and asynchronous callbacks.

 ## Load balancing
 Thrift has no build-in support for LB.
-Then connection is established once by client against concrete server point.
-The way to distribute calls among servers is to work against LB proxy and reconnect.
+The connection is established once by client against concrete server point.
+The way to distribute calls among servers is to reconnect against LB proxy.

 gRPC client (channel) is designed as a wrapper of potentially multiple connections to multiple server points.
 Load balancing occurs per each call.